 TCRS is governed by a Board of Trustees (the "Board") that is responsible for the general administration and operations of TCRS within the requirements and provisions of State statutes.
 The Board is composed of nine ex-officio members (of which two are non-voting), nine representatives of the active TCRS membership, and two representatives for retirees.
-The ex-officio members include the chair and vice-chair of the legislative Council on

-Pensions and Insurance (as nonvoting members), the Commissioner of Human Resources, the Commissioner of Finance and Administration, the Comptroller of the Treasury, the Secretary of State, the Administrative Director of the Courts, the State Treasurer (sits as the Chair), and the Director of TCRS (sits as the Secretary).
-The employee representatives consist of three Teachers (one from each grand division of the State who are selected for three-year terms by the Speaker of the Senate and the Speaker of the House of Representatives), two State employees from departments other than those represented by ex-officio members (elected by State and higher education employees for three-year terms), one public safety officer (appointed by the Governor for a three-year term), three representatives of local governments (appointed by the Tennessee County Services Association, the Tennessee Municipal League, and the County Officials Association of Tennessee for two-year terms), a retired Teacher (appointed by the Speaker of the House of Representatives for a three-year term), and a retired State or higher education employee (appointed by the Governor for a two-year term).
+The ex-officio members include the chair and vice-chair of the legislative Council on Pensions and Insurance (as nonvoting members), the Commissioner of Human Resources, the Commissioner of Finance and Administration, the Comptroller of the Treasury, the Secretary of State, the Administrative Director of the Courts, the State Treasurer (sits as the Chair), and the Director of TCRS (sits as the Secretary).
+The employee representatives consist of three Teachers (one from each grand division of the State who are selected for threeyear terms by the Speaker of the Senate and the Speaker of the House of Representatives), two State employees from departments other than those represented by ex-officio members (elected by State and higher education employees for three-year terms), one public safety officer (appointed by the Governor for a three-year term), three representatives of local governments (appointed by the Tennessee County Services Association, the Tennessee Municipal League, and the County Officials Association of Tennessee for two-year terms), a retired Teacher (appointed by the Speaker of the House of Representatives for a three-year term), and a retired State or higher education employee (appointed by the Governor for a two-year term).
 All employee representatives must be vested members of TCRS.

 By statute, an actuarial valuation of TCRS is to be conducted at least once in every two-year period.
 However, pursuant to the funding policy adopted by the Board on September 26, 2014, an actuarial valuation is conducted annually as of each June 30th for both accounting purposes and funding purposes.
-The latest actuarial valuation was performed as of June 30, 2018, and an actuarial valuation as of June 30, 2019 is underway.
-The Board certifies to the Governor each year the amount necessary to fund the Actuarially Determined Contribution ("ADC") for State and higher education employees, and by statute the General Assembly is required to appropriate such amount.
+The June 30, 2019, valuation established the Actuarially Determined Contribution ("ADC") for the period July 1, 2020 to June 30, 2021.
+The actuarial valuation as of June 30, 2020, which establishes the ADC rates effective July 1, 2021, has been completed and adopted by the Board of Trustees.
+The Board certifies to the Governor each year the amount necessary to fund the ADC for State and higher education employees, and by statute the General Assembly is required to appropriate such amount.
 Thus, for each year since 1972, the State has paid to TCRS 100% of the ADC for State and higher education employees.
 The ADC represents the amount necessary to fund the normal cost (the cost of current service being accrued), the amortized amount of the unfunded accrued liabilities, and the cost of the administration of TCRS pursuant to the actuarial methodology described herein.
 The State has not generally waived immunity from suit or extended its consent to be sued, and sovereign immunity and other legal principles may bar actions to compel the General Assembly to appropriate moneys in the future for such purposes.
 Beginning July 1, 2014, the term ADC replaced the term ARC; however, ADC is essentially the same as the ARC.